paikwiki/git-pre-commit-hook-test/Sample.md

 ## Another white space

 New white space is made for test.

 ## Another new line

 New last line is written for test.

+## 3rd white space

+New white space is made for test.

+## 3rd new line

+New last line is written for test.